 “Before becoming involved with SOS, I really hadn’t felt like I was part of a community, but after joining, I quickly found many like-minded students, some of whom I now call my best friends.”

-Brandon Buscaino
+—Brandon Buscaino

-Being a part of SOS taught me many things, but if I had to distill those down to a few ideas, I would say first that SOS taught me that you can be passionate about both your and other topics, ideas or hobbies.
+Being a part of SOS taught me many things, but if I had to distill those down to a few ideas, I would say first that SOS taught me that you can be passionate about both your research as well as other topics, ideas or hobbies.
 During grad school, it’s easy to get caught up in your work and fail to realize that there are other important and interesting things happening around you.
 Being surrounded by supportive students was the first step in promoting a healthy work–life balance.

 Additionally, my involvement with SOS taught me a lot of practical skills I might not have learned otherwise.
 For example, organizing the Stanford University Photonics Retreat required many months of planning and preparation with vendors, sponsors, students and staff.
 The organizational skills I learned have helped me greatly in my personal and professional life.